patrickbwarren/qgis-survex-import/README.md

 co-ordinates from the QGIS main window.
-Georeferencing then becomes quick and easy, for example finding 2-3 wall corners or other features on the image, and set their co-ordinates by simply clicking on the same features in the main window (make sure the CRS in the main window is set to what you want though).
+Georeferencing then becomes quick and easy, for example finding 2-3 wall corners or other features on the image, and set their co-ordinates by simply clicking on the same features in the main window (make sure the SRS in the main window is set to what you want though).

 Georeferencing surveys may be easier if there is more than one